 Deadhorse Hill is a casual upscale dining spot and the expert on classic New England food, located in the historic Bay State House hotel in the heart of downtown Worcester.

-This restaurant focuses on scratch cooking and natural ingredients, and the menu tends to vary regularly.
+This restaurant focuses on scratch cooking and natural fresh ingredients, and the menu tends to vary regularly.

 The pork belly with kimchi rice was my show-stopper of the night.
 The duck and pork entrees were excellent too.
 It was all washed down by a Deadhorse twist on the Old Fashioned.